translate/virtaal/docs/suggestions.rst

   give the error graphically and probably leave the application open.
 Might be as simple as adding a --gui option.
 - Allow the translator to add comments
-- <del>Incorporate the quality checks that are available in Pootle.</del> -
-  Implemented in Virtaal 0.7
-- <del>Provide the ability to not only copy the source string to the target field as a whole, but to copy certain items -- such as numbers and constructive substrings -- separately as well.</del> - Implemented in Virtaal 0.4
 - <del>Provide the ability to save files in a different format, eg. save MO files to PO, and vice versa.</del> - Exporting .po to .mo implemented in Virtaal 0.7